janaktripathee/liri-node-app/README.md

     * Rating
     * Rotten Tomatoes Rating

     If the user does not specify the movie name , it will print information of the movie "The Matrix"

+### concert this < concert name >
+	This command makes the request to the Bands In Town API.
+It gives us back the result like:

+	* Venue Name and the city Name
+    * Venue Name
+    * Event Date